FTI PROGRAM:

 - Cost is $5/youth.

-- 12 persons per time slot not including the Captain.
+- 12 people per time slot, Captain not included.

-- Helpful if one adult, no charge, comes aboard to help and provide 2-deep leadership.
+- Helpful if one adult, at no charge, comes aboard to help and provide 2-deep leadership.

 - You can bring your own fishing poles/tackle or use one of ours.

-- We bring you up river just a short distance and get you into better fishing waters.
+- We will take you up the river just a short distance and get you into better fishing waters.

-- Fishing trips are river condition dependent and there is no guarantee to your catch!
+- Fishing trips are river conditions dependent and there is no guarantee to catch fish!

 - Have fun exploring the island while on a camp wide scavenger hunt.